pypa/setuptools/docs/userguide/quickstart.rst

 ===========================
 For simple projects, it's usually easy enough to manually add packages to the ``packages`` keyword in ``setup.cfg``.
-However, for very large projects, it can be a big burden to keep the package list updated. ``setuptools`` therefore provides a convenient way to automatically list all the packages in your project directory:
+However, for very large projects, it can be a big burden to keep the package list updated.
+Therefore, ``setuptoops`` provides a convenient way to automatically list all the packages in your project directory:

 .. tab:: setup.cfg